 When we work with corporations and CEOs, we often see that due to stress and peer pressure, a split or gap between one’s professional and personal self can grow so we become one person at work, another at home.
 But if our inner needs are not acknowledged or expressed, this can lead to the development of masks, a lack of fulfillment, relationship failure, and isolation.
 The corporate climate needs to reflect our internal climate, as a lack of authenticity—the inability to be real or true to one’s true self—limits the resources we bring to the job.

-have a peek at these guys Being Successful Now!
+Being Successful Now!

 In any business environment there is an ingrained push to succeed – quickly!
 Many problems are due to the speed at which decisions are made or actions taken and we are required to think of a million things simultaneously. as a result, we tend to have an overworked “monkey mind,” when our thoughts are all over the place, not alighting anywhere long enough to make an impact but flitting from one drama or scenario to the next. no wonder so many poor decisions are made when the monkey is in charge!

 When we’re caught up in the monkey mind and not present in the moment, we are unlikely to realize how much we need to work together, to respect and to be aware of our connectedness with our co-workers, and to understand that we are actually inter-dependent and need to work as a team.
 It is important to remember that we are all human, and humans make mistakes, but it is okay to be who we are. at the same time, we each have something very unique to offer that is invaluable to the whole.